JetBrains/kotlin-web-site/docs/topics/faq.md

 Kotlin has full out-of-the-box support in [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) and [Android Studio](https://developer.android.com/kotlin/get-started) by official Kotlin plugin developed by JetBrains.
-Other IDEs and source editors, such as Eclipse, Visual Studio Code, Atom, have Kotlin community-supported plugins in marketplaces.
+Other IDEs and source editors, such as Eclipse, Visual Studio Code, Atom, have Kotlin community-supported plugins.

+You can also try [Kotlin Playground](https://play.kotlinlang.org) for writing, running, and sharing Kotlin code in your browser.

 In addition, a [command line compiler](command-line.md) is available and provides straightforward support for compiling and running applications.